 Katlin participated in data collection for studies of Donald Trump and Kim Jong-un in fall 2017.
 She currently serves as an intern at the Catholic Charities Hope Community Support Program of the Diocese of St. Cloud, an adult mental health rehabilitation service, while concurrently assisting Dr. Ben Faber in his research lab.

 College of St. Benedict senior psychology major Meghan Keaveny has been appointed Director of Undergraduate Research at the Unit for the Study of Personality in Politics for the 2017-18 academic year.

 Her duties include training students in undergraduate Personality Psychology courses in data collection procedures and coordinating group research projects on the personalities of U.S. President Donald Trump, Vice President Mike Pence, and Chairman of the Workers’ Party of Korea and supreme leader of the Democratic People’s Republic of Korea, Kim Jong-un.

 Meghan works part-time as an administrative assistant at Catholic Charities of the Diocese of St. Cloud.
 During the 2016-17 academic year, she served as a research assistant for Dr. Ben Faber and Dr. Jan Holtz.
-This past summer, Meghan interned at CORE Professional Services in Sartell, MN, where she assisted with psychosexual assessments, personality testing, and risk assessments; conducted progress notes for individual and couples therapy; assisted clients in individual sessions with assignments provided by therapists; and taught the Healthy Relationships / Sexuality Education curriculum.
+In summer 2017, Meghan interned at CORE Professional Services in Sartell, MN, where she assisted with psychosexual assessments, personality testing, and risk assessments; conducted progress notes for individual and couples therapy; assisted clients in individual sessions with assignments provided by therapists; and taught the Healthy Relationships / Sexuality Education curriculum.
 She also worked part-time as a summer research fellow at the Unit for the Study of Personality in Politics.